The goal of psychodrama therapy is to help individuals process memories and emotions. But in a unique and cathartic way: acting!

 Who Can Benefit From Psychodrama?

 Individuals are able to come to terms with past experiences via psychodrama, promoting healing in the here and now.
-It is also a useful tool for practicing different ways of behaving in future scenarios.
+Also, it is a useful tool for practicing different ways of behaving in future scenarios.

 Psychodrama is a particularly useful therapy for people struggling with and in programs for: